swgriffith/samples/2.hello-kubernetes/porter/README.md

 * [OAM](https://openappmodel.io/)
 * [Rudr](https://github.com/oam-dev/rudr/blob/master/docs/README.md)

-To build and deploy this via Porter you'll need to run the following commands (**Note:** Rudr and the Dapr app have been kept separate in this implementation, but could be combined.)
+To build and deploy this via Porter you'll need to run the following commands (**Note:** Rudr, the Dapr Runtime, and the Dapr app have been kept separate in this implementation, but could be combined.)

 #### Rudr Install Bundle
 ```bash